 To provide world-class excellence in teaching and research, and superbly trained graduates to support South Africa’s growing economy.
 By independent measures, it is the premier research institution in South Africa and throughout Africa*.
 Sited in the friendly, advanced infrastructure of the Cape, UCT offers the best “crucible” for learning in a rigorous and yet liberal environment, and makes a significant impact on Africa's training and cultural needs.

 Now over 180 years old, UCT numbers five Nobel Laureates amongst its renowned graduates.
-It is home to 36% of South Africa’s A-rated researchers – regarded as world leaders in their fields by the National Research Foundation - and heads the league table in receipt of research grants funded by statutory funders e.g. FRD and MRC.
+It is home to over 34% of South Africa’s A-rated researchers – regarded as world leaders in their fields by the National Research Foundation - and heads the league table in receipt of research grants funded by statutory funders e.g. FRD and MRC.
 Some three-quarters of its students are studying the ‘hard’ subjects of Engineering, Sciences, Medicine, Law and Commerce.
 It has strong research relations with the major UK Russell League universities at both postgraduate and research levels.

 In 2014 UCT received 23% of its budget from the state, the balance being made up from student fees, research contracts, investment income, and donations from supporters in South Africa and around the world.
 Few grants are made by the state for the student-bridging programmes or capital building projects, thus UCT draws on its operating budget and the help of benefactors to complete its major innovative projects.

 UCT has 5,500 staff, 44% are academic in 6 faculties: Commerce, Engineering & Built Environment, Health Sciences, Humanities, Law, Sciences.
 The proportion of full-time academic staff qualified at the doctoral level was 72%.

 Since the 1980’s, UCT pioneered and led in providing well-designed access programmes to talented people who have been disadvantaged by poor schooling.
 These farsighted interventions: